 Vaccine schedules vary from country to country and sometimes even within countries.
 These differences can include which vaccines are recommended, who should get them, when they are given, and how many doses are needed.
 There are several reasons for this variation:

-The World Health Organization recommends the following vaccines for all infants and young children:
+The World Health Organization recommends the following vaccines for all children and adolescents: